 Chase DNSSEC signature chains.
 Requires dig be compiled with -DDIG_SIGCHASE.
+This feature is deprecated.
+Use delv instead.

 +split=W

 Split long hex- or base64-formatted fields in resource records into chunks of W characters (where W is rounded up to the nearest multiple of 4). +nosplit or +split=0 causes fields not to be split at all.
 The default is 56 characters, or 44 characters when multiline mode is active.